 Each time the user started the application, it opened with a disclaimer stating not to ever shake a baby.
 But the disclaimer didn't stop many from becoming outraged over the app.
 After outcries poured in from representatives of the National Center for Shaken Baby Syndrome, Apple pulled Baby Shaker from the App Store.
 The company later released an apology [source: CNET].

-If you'd like to learn more about the iPhone and other cool gadgets, be sure to visit the links on the next page.
+If you'd like to learn more about the iPhone and other cool gadgets, be sure to visit the links below.